Shitaalrai/trapped-inside/README.md

 | **Physics Engine**  | Jolt Physics (3D)             |
 | **Config Version**  | 5                              |
 | **Windows Renderer**| Direct3D 12 (d3d12)           |
-**To attack in the direction you want, move the mouse toward the desired direction and press the left mouse button.**
----

 ## 🎮 Controls